Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted-v2.md

    ![](./Media/gettingstartedpagenew1-v2.png)

-1. To get the lab environment details, you can select the **Environment Details** tab.
+1. To get the lab environment details, you can select the **Environment** tab.
 Additionally, the credentials will also be emailed to your registered email address.
 You can also open the Lab Guide in a separate and full window by selecting the **Split Window** from the lower right corner.
 Also, you can start, stop, and restart virtual machines from the **Resources** tab.

     ![](./Media/gettingstartedpagenew2-v2.png)

-   > You will see the SUFFIX value on the **Environment Details** tab; use it wherever you see SUFFIX or DeploymentID in lab steps.
+   > You will see the SUFFIX value on the **Environment** tab; use it wherever you see SUFFIX or DeploymentID in lab steps.

 ## Login to the Azure Portal